AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Stochastics RSI (StochRSI)
 ### Description
-This is a calculation of the stochastic based on of the RSI indicator.
+Stochastics RSI is a calculation of the stochastic based on the RSI indicator.

 ### Interpretation
 The indicator provides fast and precise extreme values/points in the price movements.
 The StochRSI can be used as a trend filter in higher timeframes as well as a tool for better entry timing.